Ar3en13/Learn/Golang/Variables.md

 ### What is a variable?
 Variable is the name given to a memory location to store a value of a specific type.
 There are various syntaxes to declare variables in Go.
 Let’s look at them one by one.

+### Naming Conventions
+- A variable name can only start with a letter or an underscore.
+- It can be followed by any number of letters, numbers or underscores after that
+- Go is case sensitive so uppercase and lowercase letters are treated differently.
+- The variable name cannot be any keyword name in Go
+- There is no limit on the length of the variable name.
+- But it is advisable to have the variable name of optimum length.

 ### Declaring a single variable

 `var name type` is the syntax to declare a single variable.